ahmed3000xp/RetroFlex-OS/README.md

 #### Contact

-For support or questions, please contact me at ahmed.gamer.osama@gmail.com.
+For support or questions, please contact me at ahmed.gamer.stupid@proton.me.